aspose-slides-cloud/aspose-slides-cloud-php/README.md

 * Full read & write access to Document Object Model, including slides, shapes, paragraphs, portions and many others
 * Support of Aspose.Storage API

+### New Features & Recent API Changes
+#### 20.10
+* Removed ShapeType property from BaseShape class; replaced GeometryShapeType with ShapeType property for GeometryShape.
+* Removed redundant ResourceUriElement class.
+All properties of ResourceUriElement type are changed to ResourceUri type.

 ## Licensing
 All Aspose.Slides Cloud SDKs are licensed under MIT License.